ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 However, we'll make a few tiny adjustments:

-* **We'll replace the simple convolutional neural network with a generative adversarial network.** This allows the creation of more distinct visual parts to synthesize better images.
+* **We'll replace the simple convolutional neural network with a generative adversarial network.** The layers still perform a convolution operation, but with a GAN it synthesizes more distinct visual parts.
 *  **Instead of having a separate process for vector quantization, VQGAN will learn the codebook right away.** Learning the feature map of visual parts happens inside the GAN.
 It's still the same